Orbital Mouse

 Selected mouse button

-mouse button.
+button.
 Initially, mouse button 1 is selected.
 Keycodes

 OM_SEL1